A celebration of Insects in

 Expo

-Meander our expo space to learn about insect agriculture first hand from members of this up-and-coming industry, partake in insect themed, hands on activities, explore a multitude of applicable departments and initiatives here at the University of Wisconsin, and much more!
+Meander our expo space to learn about insect agriculture first hand from members of this up-and-coming industry, partake in insect themed, hands on activities, explore a multitude of applicable departments and initiatives here at the University of Wisconsin-Madison, and much more!

 Stage

-4:30 pm: Insect Themed Open Mic (registration coming soon)
+• 4:30 pm: Open Mic

 Art Gallery

 Our gallery space will showcase insect positive artwork by creators in our community.
 Local artists have an opportunity to display and/or sell their work.
-If you are an artist and would like to be involved, click here.
+If you are an artist and would like to be involved, click below.

 Food